GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 The Duration principle gives more accurate data on the progress of a project.

-The ability to create multiple Gantt chart projects in one tab is included in all the pricing plans of GanttPRO, even in a free trial.
-Just click the “Add a new project” button to create a new project.
+The ability to create multiple Gantt chart subprojects in one tab is included in all the pricing plans of GanttPRO, even in a free trial.
+Just click the “Add a new subproject” button to create a new project.

 You can enable or disable columns in the same way as in the Gantt chart table in your project.
 The following columns are available: Project, Start date, End date, Duration, Progress, Estimation, Cost, Assigned, Creator, Status, Priority, and Creation date.